Diophantine approximation and the geometry of limit sets in Gromov hyperbolic metric spaces

 \begin{proof}[Proof of Lemma \ref{lemmaDSU}] Choose an arbitrary $t\in (s,\delta_G)$.
 A point $\eta\in \Lambda$ will be called \emph{$t$-divergent} if for every neighborhood $B$ of $\eta$ the restricted Poincar\'e series

 diverges.

-The following lemma was proven in \cite{BishopJones} for the case $X = \H^{d + 1}$, using the fact that the space $\cl{\H^{d + 1}}$ is compact.
-A new proof is needed for the general case, since in general $\cl X$ will not be compact. \begin{lemma} There exists at least one $t$-divergent point. \end{lemma} \begin{proof} Since $G$ is of general type, there exists a loxodromic isometry $g\in G$.
+The following lemma was proven in \cite{BishopJones} for the case $X = \H^{d + 1}$, using the fact that the space $\bord{\H^{d + 1}}$ is compact.
+A new proof is needed for the general case, since in general $\bord X$ will not be compact. \begin{lemma} There exists at least one $t$-divergent point. \end{lemma} \begin{proof} Since $G$ is of general type, there exists a loxodromic isometry $g\in G$.
 Let $g_+$ and $g_-$ be the attracting and repelling fixed points of $g$, respectively.
 Let $B_+$ and $B_-$ be disjoint neighborhoods of $g_+$ and $g_-$, respectively.
 Since the series $\Sigma_t(G)$ diverges, it follows that the series (\ref{tseries}) diverges for either $B = \del X\butnot B_-$ or $B = \del X\butnot B_+$.
 Without loss of generality, let us assume that it diverges for $B = \del X\butnot B_-$.
 Then $\Sigma_t(G\given g^n(\del X\butnot B_-))$ also diverges for every $n\in\N$.
 By the definition of a loxodromic isometry, $g^n$ tends to $g_+$ uniformly on $\del X\butnot B_-$, so for any neighborhood $U$ of $g_+$, we eventually have $g^n(\del X\butnot B_-)\subset U$.
 But then $\Sigma_t(G\given U)$ diverges, which proves that $g_+$ is a $t$-divergent point. \QEDmod\end{proof} \begin{remark} It is not hard to see that the set of $t$-divergent points is invariant under the action of the group.
-It follows from this and from Observation \ref{observationnoglobalfixedpoint} that there are at least two $t$-divergent points. \end{remark} \begin{sublemma} Let $\eta$ be a $t$-divergent point, and let $B_\eta$ be a neighborhood of $\eta$.
-Then for all $\sigma > 0$ sufficiently large, there exists a set $S_\eta\subset G(\zero)\cap B_\eta$ such that for all $z\in X\butnot B_\eta$, \begin{itemize} \item[(i)] If
+It follows from this and from Observation \ref{observationnoglobalfixedpoint} that there are at least two $t$-divergent points. \end{remark}